DragonFly On-Line Manual Pages

 ls [-l] [path]

-Displays a listing of files in the directory path, or the root
+Displays a listing of files in the directory path, or the current

 directory if path is not specified.
 If -l is specified, file